The Gift of Observation and Reflection

 Monet said that “It’s on the strength of observation and reflection that one finds a way, so we must dig and delve unceasingly.”

 This past weekend I was fortunate enough to visit the Monet exhibit in Denver.
 It was not the first time I had the privilege to see one of the artist’s exhibits.
 Fifteen years ago, on a trip to the D’Orsay museum in Paris I was so taken with Monet that I hung one of his infamous water lilies in my bedroom for nearly a decade.
 There was something about the way he seemed to convey a distance from his subject, like when your eyes are partly closed and seeing with a soft gaze.
 Sadly, my knowledge of him is weak though I find myself wanting to learn more.
 Even after new insights gained, I can barely scratch the surface of the depth that defines this artist.

 What I didn’t know before seeing the Denver exhibit, was that Monet wanted to paint water truthfully and so he spent his life being the observer of the way water is constantly changing.
 Often, he took one subject, and explored the truth from its many perspectives.
-Reflecting on water scenes that are smooth and calm in one painting, but also wild and angry in another became his practice for learning the truth’s full spectrum.
+He reflected on water scenes that were smooth and calm in one scene, but also viewed the same scene when the water was wild and angry.
+This became Monet's practice for exploring the full spectrum of the truth.

 Monet teaches that we cannot begin to approach the truth without observing both the sun kissed and dark cloud view.